timothyhull/breadpool-self-eval/docs/index.md

         === "My Areas for Growth :material-cursor-default-click:"

             - At this stage of my development, I have limited experience in the HNSO role.
-                - I am actively seeking opportunities to serve in the HNSO role, and I am beginning to earn selections within my league.
+                - I am actively seeking opportunities to serve in the HNSO role, and I am beginning to earn selections within and outside of my home league.
-                - As I gain experience, I will seek opportunities to serve in the HNSO and CHNSO roles outside of my home league and at tournaments that specifically seek officials who want to develop experience in new roles, including RollerCon.
+                - As I gain experience, I will seek opportunities to serve in the HNSO and CHNSO roles at tournaments that specifically seek officials who want to develop experience in new roles, including RollerCon.
             - Although I regularly work with the WFTDA and JRDA IGRF and stats book forms, I have limited experience with the game sanctioning and stats book submission processes.
             - I have no experience serving as CHNSO or THNSO.